Artist Stories

 Mr Wyndham Lewis as a Tyro, a self-portrait, 1921, National Portrait Gallery

-Wyndham Lewis (he didn’t like his first name Percy) wanted to be different, what you can certainly see from this selfie.
-He was a co-founder of a Vorticist movement in art – an English equivalent of Italian Futurism- as well as an author and editor of a magazine BLAST.
-Vorticists hated polished nudes, idyllic landscapes or monumental scenes related to the past.
+Wyndham Lewis (he didn’t like his first name Percy) wanted to be different, which you can certainly see from this self-portrait (or selfie).
+He was a co-founder of a Vorticist movement in art – an English equivalent of Italian Futurism- as well as an author and editor of the magazine BLAST.
+Vorticists hated polished nudes, idyllic landscapes, or monumental scenes related to the past.
 They wanted to live here and now, and the only style they found applicable to modernity was a geometric abstraction.

 5. Albrecht Dürer